Our Northeast India Road Trip

 This has held true for whatever trip I have been to till date.
 Today, Indians have an obsession with foreign trips, What they tend to forget is that India has everything from mountains to sea, deserts to the place which receives the highest rainfall in the world!
 This blog is about our adventures in northeast.
 Adventures?
 Because this was the most unplanned trip we have done in a land that is known to be dangerous due to its terrain.

 To start with, we landed in Guwahati, Heart of Assam.
-We had no clue how are we going to reach Tawang and the cities we are thinking of to visit.
+We had no clue how are we going to reach Shillong, Cherrapunji, Tawang and the cities we are thinking of to visit.
 Everyone had recommended that we take a driver along, as the route is tough.
 But hot blooded (and fool-hardy) almost adults that we are, we chose the riskier option.
-Internet came to our rescue while searching for a self-drive car.
-We found that there is no ZoomCar self-drive service in Guwahati.
+Internet came to our rescue while searching for a self-drive rental car.
 We stumbled upon http://awerides.com/ and the only car they had was Ford Figo Petrol.
 Not changing our minds we hired it and off we were for the exciting journey that awaited us.
 Of course, there are other options such as Zoomcar and Bube Rides.
 Also, it is always better to be planned while going on road trip (unlike us!)
 I would suggest going through these smart road trip hacks.
 Wish we would have read it before.

 Our road trip looked this starting with A (Guwahati, Assam) -> B (Shillong, Meghalaya) -> C (Cherrapunjee, Assam) ->D (Tezpur, Assam) -> E (Kaziranga National Park) -> F (Tawang, Arunachal Pradesh) and back to Guwahati.